 If you can prove negligence, you stand to recover compensation for various economic damages, such as medical bills and lost income.
 You can also be compensated for non-economic damages, including pain and suffering.

 Soft tissue injuries can temporarily or permanently disable you from working or even caring for yourself.
-To discuss your soft tissue injuries and the compensation you can seek for them, contact today Petrov Law Firm for a free consultation at (619) 344-0360.
+To discuss your soft tissue injuries and the compensation you can seek for them, contact today Petrov Personal Injury Lawyers for a free consultation at (619) 344-0360.